Hyrum Smith: Church service

 After relocating to Nauvoo, Illinois, Smith became the church's Presiding Patriarch, a position first held by his father, Joseph Smith Sr. He also replaced Oliver Cowdery as Assistant President of the Church; in this capacity, Smith acted as President of the Church in Joseph's absence and was designated to be Joseph's successor if he were killed or incapacitated.
 Although Hyrum Smith was never explicitly ordained to the priesthood office of apostle, "his appointment as assistant president may have included such authority".

-When warned of possible danger, Joseph urged Smith and his family to flee to Cincinnati, Ohio.
-Smith refused and, in 1844, traveled with Joseph to Carthage, Illinois, where both were charged with riot and treason.
+When warned of possible danger, Joseph urged Hyrum Smith and his family to flee to Cincinnati, Ohio.
+Hyrum refused and, in 1844, traveled with Joseph to Carthage, Illinois, where both were charged with riot and treason.
 Joseph, Hyrum, John Taylor and Willard Richards were held awaiting trial in a jail in Carthage.
 On June 27, 1844, the building was attacked by a mob of between sixty and two hundred men.
-While attempting to barricade the door to prevent the mob from entering, Smith was shot in the face on the left side of the nose.
+While attempting to barricade the door to prevent the mob from entering, Hyrum was shot in the face on the left side of the nose.
 After staggering back, another ball fired through the window struck him in the back, passed through his body, and struck his watch in his vest pocket.
-As Smith fell to the floor, he exclaimed, "I am a dead man," as he died.
+As Hyrum Smith fell to the floor, he exclaimed, "I am a dead man," as he died.
 Taylor was struck by several bullets but survived with the help of Richards.
 Joseph was hit by at least two shots, exclaimed "O Lord, My God," and fell through a second-story window to the ground where he was shot again.